 Cryonics

 Cryonics is the name given to the system of preserving the human body and brain, after death, in anticipation of possible future revival.
-Cryonics is considered one of the most important transhumanist technologies currently being developed— not only because it is already available today, but because the technology is relatively mature compared to newer technologies with transhumanist aims.
-Using a process called vitrification, the brain is not frozen in the conventional manner, but with an antifreeze mixture that prevents the formation of crystals, causing the water to freeze smoothly and glass-like.
+Cryonics is considered one of the most important transhumanist technologies currently being developed— not only because it is in use today, but because the technology is relatively mature.
+Using a process called vitrification, the brain and body is “frozen” using an antifreeze mixture that prevents the formation of crystals, causing the water in the body’s cells to freeze smoothly and glass-like.

 Maintenance of a cryo-patient (as those who are frozen with this system are called) is not difficult— it only requires the replenishment of liquid nitrogen every three weeks.
 Patients can be securely “cryo-preserved” for as long as the cryonics company stays afloat and the facilities remain undamaged.
-Eventual revival does not require the technology to become available tomorrow— as long as the liquid nitrogen continues to be replenished, cryo-patients can remain frozen for as long as it takes.
+Eventual revival does not require the technology to become available tomorrow— as long as the liquid nitrogen continues to be replenished, cryo-patients can remain frozen for as long as it takes to discover a means of reviving them.

 Virtual Reality

 Pretty soon the main obstacle to true immersive VR will not be the visuals (which are already remarkably close to reality) but the haptics— the sense of touch.
 It is much more difficult to fool the sense of touch than sight or even smell.
-But many millions of dollars are currently going into efforts to develop advanced VR, which leads many transhumanists to believe that VR technologies that add to (or completely replace) human lived experience are well on their way to becoming a reality.
+But many millions of dollars are spent developing advanced VR, which leads many transhumanists to believe that VR technologies that add to (or completely replace) human lived experience are well on their way to becoming a reality.

-There are also groups who are in the process of designing a virtual reality heaven.
+There are also transhumanist groups who are in the process of designing a virtual reality heaven.
 Terasem (the religious organization started by SiriusXM founder Martine Rothblatt) believes that in the future, when we die we will be uploaded into a virtual heaven along with everyone else.
-Terasem believes that they are building eternal joy for all kind of sentience, where we will live in perfect harmony with everything, and everyone around us.
+Terasem claims that they are building “eternal joy for all kind of sentience,” where we will live in perfect harmony with everything, and everyone around us.

 Cybernetics